Qbicz/multi-secret-sharing/README.md

 In this repo, different multi-secret sharing schemes will be implemented and compared.

-# 1. "Multi-Use Multi-Secret Sharing Scheme for General Access Structure" - Roy, Adhikari
+- Algorithm 1 based on "Multi-Use Multi-Secret Sharing Scheme for General Access Structure" by Roy & Adhikari
---- python prototype
---- C++ implementation with GUI

 # Continuous Integration with Jenkins
 TBD.